Veterinarians, humane societies limiting public access, but say little concern of pets spreading virus

-Unless it's an emergency, Cambria Veterinary Care clients are being asked to refrain from stopping in during the coronavirus pandemic, veterinarian Johanna Vena said.
+JOHNSTOWN, Pa. – Veterinarians are asking pet owners to refrain from stopping in during the coronavirus pandemic, except in cases of emergencies.

-"Our community health is what's most important, so we are asking our clients to postpone bringing their pets in unless it's urgent," Vena said about her Broad Street clinic in Johnstown.
+"Our community health is what's most important, so we are asking our clients to postpone bringing their pets in unless it's urgent," Johanna Vena said at Cambria Veterinary Care.
 "We are doing as much by phone and ahead of time as we can."

-"Unless it's urgent" means postponing electives such as nail-clippings and ear-cleanings, according to veterinarian Fayez Assad.
+Veterinarian Fayez Assad said his care center, Johnstown Veterinary Associates, is postponing electives such as nail-clippings and ear-cleanings, while staff have stepped up cleaning.

-His care center, Johnstown Veterinary Associates on Messenger Street, like others, has stepped up cleaning and is encouraging customers to hold off on visits unless absolutely necessary.

 He explained that an intestinal variation of the coronavirus that can be prevalent in close feline populations will cause illness in the animals but can't be passed to humans.